dnhansen/comark/week10.md

 The `-pthread` flag to `gcc` is necessary on the Raspberry Pi, and it is apparently supposed to be necessary on all platforms.
 (On my own Linux VM, however, I am able to compile C-programs using the POSIX Threads API without this flag.
 Who knows why!)

+Note that we cast to `intptr_t` and so on for simplicity.
+It is often done in practice, but the `intptr_t` type (and its corresponding untyped version `uintptr_t`) are not required by the C standard.
+If you need to write portable code, it is recommended to allocate (either dynamically or on the stack, if this is possible) a piece of memory and pass a pointer to the child.

+Note also that we have to be careful when passing a pointer to `child_function`, since if we pass the same pointer to multiple children, then the pointer, along with the value stored at the pointer, will be shared by all children.

 ### Task 8